 Clopidogrel bisulfate tablets are a prescription medicine used to treat people who have any of the following:

 - poor circulation in their legs (peripheral arterial disease)

 - a stroke

-Clopidogrel tablets are used alone or with aspirin to lower your chance of having another serious problem with your heart or blood vessels such as heart attack, stroke, or blood clot that can lead to death.
+Clopidogrel is used alone or with aspirin to lower your chance of having another serious problem with your heart or blood vessels such as heart attack, stroke, or blood clot that can lead to death.

 Platelets are blood cells that help your blood clot normally.
-Clopidogrel tablets help to prevent platelets from sticking together and forming a clot that can block an artery.
+Clopidogrel helps to prevent platelets from sticking together and forming a clot that can block an artery.